anisha-w/TwitterClone/README.md

 Handler : An addition actor proecss is created for each client actor to handle the communication between the backend and frontend.

-#### Webscokets and Cowboy server
+#### Websockets and Cowboy server
 Websocket connection allows the server to send messages to the client irrespective of client sending a request.
-HTTP on the other hand only works with request response pairs.
-The server cannot send any messages to the client without a request.
+HTTP on the other hand only works with request response pairs and so the server cannot send any messages to the client without a request using http.

 <p align="center">
 <img width="194" alt="image" src="https://github.com/anisha-w/TwitterClone/assets/36306448/7c0c94de-91ac-4ea1-9916-b2e650010df1">
 </p>